utip/vue-twitch-extension-plugin/README.md

 ```

 ### Twitch context
-The Twitch context (theme, language, current game ...) is available inside your component with:
+The Twitch context (theme, language, current game...) is available inside your component with:
 ```js
 this.$twitch.context
 ```